TingfengLuo/TingfengLuo.github.io/_pages/about.md

 In the past, I have interned at Pfizer working on post-market antibiotics synthesis optimization.
 Before that, I worked on preclinical development of immunotherapy for colorectal cancer at Western Michigan University.

 ### Research Interests:
-I am passionate about **AI for scientific discovery**, with a particular focus on **drug discovery** and **chemistry**.
+I am passionate about **AI for scientific discovery**, with a particular focus on **drug discovery**.
 I'm also interested in bridging **communication gaps** between knowledge intensive domains.

 Some topics I'm currently following:
-  * Generative model for drug candidates conditioned on ADMET and synthetical accessibility
   * Fine-grained information retrieval for scientific literature
   * Automatic language adaption in cross-domain communication
+  * Generative model for drug candidates conditioned on ADMET and synthetical accessibility